For StudentsBy Nina5 min readFebruary 2026

 What Actually Helps

-Here's what I've learned since that first terrifying Tuesday: readiness isn't a feeling.
-It's not something you wake up with one day.
-It's something that builds slowly, session by session, mistake by mistake, repair by repair.
+Here's what I've figured out since that first terrifying Tuesday: readiness isn't a feeling you just wake up with one day.
+It builds.
+Slowly.
+Session by session, mistake by mistake, repair by repair.

 The students who end up being great therapists aren't the ones who felt ready on day one.
 They're the ones who showed up despite not feeling ready.
 Who let themselves be bad at it.
 Who stumbled through silences and asked clumsy questions and said the wrong thing and then came back next week and tried again.

 But here's the thing I wish had existed when I was in your shoes: more practice before the stakes were real.
-More chances to sit with a client — even a simulated one — and feel that pressure, that silence, that weight, before a real person's wellbeing depended on me getting it right.
+Whether you're a counseling intern starting practicum, preparing for MSW field placement, or beginning an MFT internship — more chances to sit with a client, even a simulated one, and feel that pressure, that silence, that weight, before a real person's wellbeing depended on you getting it right.
 Not to make it perfect.
 Just to make it less foreign.

 Because the leap from classroom to session room shouldn't feel like jumping off a cliff.
 It should feel like a step.
 A big one, sure.
 But a step you've been walking toward, not free-falling into.